akshitkr/file/README.md

 This is the Django Framework for my site.

 # Download
-To set up and load, install Djangoto your pc or mac using pip.
+To set up and load, install Django to your pc or mac using pip.
 This might work : </br> https://docs.djangoproject.com/en/2.2/topics/install/ </br>
-Now, download the git onto your pc.
+Now, clone the git onto your pc.

 # Installation
 cd into the folder directory and run the following commands: </br>